KylaBendt/voila-demos/README.md

 The focus on the design is on creating useful output in Voila.

-Voila creates an interactive page showing all notebook outbook - without showing the code or allowing arbitrary code execution.
+Voila creates an interactive page showing all notebook output - without showing the code or allowing arbitrary code execution.

 Binder can be used to view either the Jupyer Lab notebook normally or using Voila.